 The million dollar winner of the Pillsbury Bake-Off has been announced live on the Oprah show.
-I had the pleasure of watching 100 finalists compete in Orlando for the million dollar prize and out of those, it was narrowed down to these 4 finalists; (see my previous wrap up of the event)
+I had the pleasure of watching 100 finalists compete in Orlando for the million dollar prize and out of those, it was narrowed down to these 4 finalists; (see of the event)

 - Breakfast & Brunches — Tomato-Basil Eggs Alfredo in Bread Baskets by Niki Plourde of Gardner, Mass. (recipe)

 Inspired by her love for pesto, Niki Plourde brought together the combination of pesto and basil with the creaminess of eggs and tomato for her winning Tomato-Basil Eggs Alfredo in Bread Baskets.
 A student majoring in social work, Plourde entered the 44th Pillsbury Bake-Off Contest to pay for her college education.

 - Entertaining Appetizers — Salmon Pecan-Crusted Tartlets by Evelyn Henderson of Roseville, Calif. (recipe)

 When she learned she was a Bake-Off finalist, Evelyn Henderson “had a smile a mile wide.”
 Inspired by her love for tuna melts and salmon sandwiches, Henderson paired salmon and pecans to give her dish a gourmet feel.

 - Dinner Made Easy — Zesty Lime-Fish Tacos by Kellie White of St. Louis, Mo. (recipe)